mnasir8080/pdsnd_github/README.md

 Washington.csv - Data set for  Washington provided by Udacity.

 ### Credits
-Python documentation
+Python documentation,
-Udacity Lectures for Programming for Data Science
+Udacity Lectures for Programming for Data Science, stack overflow

 ### AUTHOR
 Original Author is Udacity from where i forked